JAQuent/functions-for-matlab/README.md

 ![examplegui_soundcheck](https://cloud.githubusercontent.com/assets/17894303/17837471/21179006-67b4-11e6-8b98-19954f518c1e.png)

+* **_slideScale.m_** This funtion draws a slide scale on a PSYCHTOOLOX 3 screen and returns the position of the slider in pixel as well as the rection time and if an answer was given.
+You can test the function with by running the script **_test_slideScale.m_**.

 ##Disclaimer:

 Except when otherwise stated in writing the copyright holders and/or other parties provide the programs 'as is' without warranty of any kind, expressed or implied, including, but not limited to, the implied warranties of merchantability and fitness for a particular purpose.